 - Level A (Basic): The minimum standard, addressing major barriers to accessibility.

-- Level AA (Mid-Range): The most commonly targeted level, addressing a broader range of barriers and ensuring usability for most users.
+- Level AA (Mid-Range): The most commonly targeted level, addressing a broader range of barriers and ensuring usability for most people.

 - Level AAA (High): The highest standard, often unattainable for all content but ideal for specific use cases, such as government or educational websites.